PySimpleGUI/DocsCleanup/cookbook.md

 This is one of the easiest / laziest / quickest ways of adding a screenshot to your Readme.md and this post on your project's main page.

-Here'show you do it:
+Here's how you do it:

-1. Open a "Screenshots" Issue somehwere in GitHub.
+1. Open a "Screenshots" Issue somewhere in GitHub.
 It sdoesn't matter which project you open it under.
 2. Copy and paste your image into the Issue's comment section.
 OR Drag and drop your image info on the comment section.
 OR click the upload dialogue box by clicking at the bottom on the words "Attach files by dragging & dropping, selecting or pasting them.
 3. A line of code will be inserted when you add the image to your GitHub Issue's comment.
 The line of code will resemble this:
 ```
 ![image](https://user-images.githubusercontent.com/46163555/76170712-d6633c00-615a-11ea-866a-11d0b94a1b64.png)
 ```
 4. Copy the line of code that is created in the comment.
-You can see this line when in the "Write" mode for the Issue..
+You can see this line when in the "Write" mode for the Issue.
 If you want to see how it'll look, switch to the preview tab.
 5. Paste the line of code from the Issue Comment into your readme.md file located in your mtop-level FirHub folder

 That's it.